-I recently received an email from a search engine marketing (SEM) professional that may be of interest to our readers.
+I recently received an email from a search engine marketing (SEM) professional that may be of interest to our readers and professional involved with international search engine marketing.
 So I am sharing with all:

 No one at the company has a person who speaks the native language so how should they handle the contact form?